Safety Tips & Regulations

-After dark, all cyclists are required by law to have a front white light visible for a minimum of 150 metres, a rear red light that should be visible for a minimum of 100 metres and a red rear reflector visible for a minimum of 100 metres (Motor Vehicle Act, Section 183).
-Check with your local bike shop on the most appropriate set up for your needs and to ensure that the lights you intend to purchase meet or exceed these requirements.
+- Bicycle Lights: after dark, all cyclists are required by law to have a front white light visible for a minimum of 150 metres, a rear red light that should be visible for a minimum of 100 metres and a red rear reflector visible for a minimum of 100 metres.

 - Keep both hands on the handlebars and scan backwards over your left shoulder for traffic.